TheOdinProject/curriculum/react/more-react-concepts/refs_and_memoization/refs_and_memoization.md

 The implementation is straightforward:

-1. We imported `useRef` and `useEeffect` in the `react` module.
+1. We imported `useRef` and `useEffect` in the `react` module.
-2. We created a ref object `buttonRef` with a `current` property initially set to `null`.
+1. We created a ref object `buttonRef` with a `current` property initially set to `null`.
 Yes, passing an argument to `useRef` sets the value of `current` to `null` just like `useState`.
 This argument is ignored in subsequent renders.
-3. Created a `useEffect` to be executed once on the mount of the component that will try to call the `focus` method of the button element.
+1. Created a `useEffect` to be executed once on the mount of the component that will try to call the `focus` method of the button element.
-4. We've attached `buttonRef` to the `ref` attribute of the button element.
+1. We've attached `buttonRef` to the `ref` attribute of the button element.
 This establishes the connection between the `buttonRef` and the button in the DOM.

 Whenever your website loads, it will automatically focus on the button element.
 You might ask, how can it have the `focus` method when the initial value is `null`?
 You should by now know that `rendering` and `painting of the screen` comes first before React runs the `useEffect`.
 It has already established the connection between the ref and the button before the effect is executed.